-Naturepedic is offering Lead Safe Mama readers and friends a 15% discount if you use our discount code [LeadSafe15] – AND [Bonus!] if you start your Naturepedic shopping with one of our links they will also contribute 15% of what you spend back to Lead Safe Mama, LLC in support of our programs helping families protect their children from exposure to Lead and other heavy metals in their homes, schools and communities!
+Whenever they are not having a 20% off sale (like they are right now, in November 2023!), Naturepedic offers Lead Safe Mama readers and friends a 15% discount if you use our discount code (LeadSafe15) — AND (bonus!) any time that you start your Naturepedic shopping with one of our links, they will also contribute 15% of what you spend back to Lead Safe Mama, LLC in support of our programs helping families protect their children from exposure to Lead and other heavy metals in their homes, schools, and communities!

 In this photo you can see the following other items that I have purchased on Amazon:

 - One of my pillow case/ shams (from my son’s quilt set)

 - The straw hat on the wall (because why not!) — from the kids’ Halloween costume

 - The pouches on the wall (I use these for everything — and keep random things in them around the house — like tweezers, bandaids, etc., so they are easily accessible)

 - The folding storage box on top of my husband’s dresser

 - The acrylic thing on the wall for holding nail polish (nail polish I never use!)

 - The wooden pegs I bought recently to stick hats all over the walls of all of our rooms (because I was tired of finding hats all over the house in random places!)

 - My grandmother’s dresser from the bedroom set she got for her wedding in San Francisco in 1940 (complete with two matching side tables, too).